facebook

 Levels 5 and 6

-• materials may be electrical insulators or conductors; energy can be transferred and transformed in electrical circuits where the components of a circuit play particular roles in the function of the circuit.
+• Materials may be electrical insulators or conductors; energy can be transferred and transformed in circuits.
 VC2S6U09

 Design and Technologies